strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

 If the server is not already running, in your terminal, `cd` into the `my-project` folder and run `npm run develop` (or `yarn develop`) to launch it.
 :::

-The Content-Type Builder plugin helps you create your data structure.
+The Content-Type Builder helps you create your data structure.
 When creating an empty project with Strapi, this is where to get the party started!

 <details style={detailsStyle}>